autoplot/documentation/javadoc/org/autoplot/spase/DOMTreeWalkerTreeModel.md

-# org.autoplot.spase.DOMTreeWalkerTreeModelThis class implements the Swing TreeModel interface so that the DOM tree
+# org.autoplot.spase.DOMTreeWalkerTreeModel

- returned by a TreeWalker can be displayed in a JTree component.
+This class implements the Swing TreeModel interface so that the DOM tree returned by a TreeWalker can be displayed in a JTree component.

-DOMTreeWalkerTreeModel( org.w3c.dom.traversal.TreeWalker walker )
+# DOMTreeWalkerTreeModel( org.w3c.dom.traversal.TreeWalker walker )
 Create a TreeModel for the specified TreeWalker

-DOMTreeWalkerTreeModel( org.w3c.dom.Document document )
+# DOMTreeWalkerTreeModel( org.w3c.dom.Document document )
 Create a TreeModel for a TreeWalker that returns all nodes in the specified document

-DOMTreeWalkerTreeModel( org.w3c.dom.Element element )
+# DOMTreeWalkerTreeModel( org.w3c.dom.Element element )
 Create a TreeModel for a TreeWalker that returns the specified element and all of its descendant nodes.